Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Glycemic Index

-An absinthe drink with no added sugars contains no carbohydrates, and therefore, has a glycemic index equal to 0.
+An absinthe drink has a glycemic index equal to 0 unless it has added sugars.

 Acidity

-The potential renal acid load demonstrates how much acid or base the given food or beverage produces inside the organism.
+The PRAL (potential renal acid load) value demonstrates how much acid or base the given food or beverage produces inside the organism.

 Based on the PRAL value, the acidity of absinthe has been calculated to be 0.1, making it slightly acid-forming.